Melissa Witek

 Melissa Ann Witek (born April 9, 1981) is an American actress, model, television personality, and beauty queen who competed in the Miss USA pageant and appeared on the reality television show Treasure Hunters.

 Biography

 Witek was born in Rockledge, Florida.
 She later moved to Cocoa Beach, Florida, which presented her with the key to the city in August 2004.
-A sister of Delta Delta Delta sorority, she graduated from the University of Florida with a degree in Public Relations in 2003, the third consecutive University of Florida alumna to win the Miss Florida USA crown.
+A sister of Delta Delta Delta sorority, she graduated from the University of Florida College of Journalism and Communications with a degree in Public Relations in 2003, the third consecutive University of Florida alumna to win the Miss Florida USA crown.
 From 2003 to 2005, Witek was CEO and President of her own builders' supply company, Ampex Granite, which she discussed during her live interview for the Miss USA 2005 pageant.

 Pageantry

 Witek's first pageant title was Miss Florida Gator which she won in February 2002.
 With this title, she competed at Miss Florida 2002 (in the Miss America system), but did not place.
 Her first Miss USA system title was Miss Florida Panhandle USA, which she won in March 2004.
 In May of that year, she competed against forty-seven other contestants in the Miss Florida USA pageant held in Hollywood, Florida and broadcast live throughout the state.
 Witek won the crown and numerous other prizes, including cash, a wardrobe and use of an apartment in Hollywood during her reign.

 On April 11, 2005, Witek represented Florida in the Miss USA 2005 pageant broadcast live from Baltimore, Maryland on NBC.
 She placed fourth runner-up to Chelsea Cooley of North Carolina, her state's highest placement since 1987.